- Jackson Public Schools

 The NAEA presented Moore the 2018 Mississippi Art Educator Award.
 The award honors outstanding NAEA members from each state or province association whose service and contribution to art education merits recognition and acclaim.
 Most recently, Moore was recognized by Ask for More Jackson and the Community Foundation of Greater Jackson as a 2018 Outstanding Educator of the Year.

 The 96th Annual National Christmas Tree Lighting Ceremony will take place on November 28.
 The National Christmas Tree is surrounded by 56, 6-foot trees representing each U.S. state, district and territory as part of the America Celebrates display.
 These trees are decorated with ornaments created by students across the country.
 About 1,500 middle and high school students participated this year.

-Stay tuned to learn how you can watch this year's program online and on television at:
+Learn how you can watch this year's event online and on television at:

 - Forest Hill Art Students Selected to Create National Christmas Tree Ornaments, WAPT, October 31, 2018